countable-web/open-source-corporation/engineering/OPERATIONS.md

 Backups mostly go to S3 for projects we manage hosting for.
 To get a backup:

 1. Ask your manager for an AWS IAM account.
 2. Then, make yourself a token [here](https://console.aws.amazon.com/iam/home).
+Go to your username -> Security credentials -> Create access key .
 3. To download a backup, you have to install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 You'll be prompted for some information:
 4. Enter your creds you generated in #2 above.
 The region is us-east-1.
 5. Use the aws cli tools to get a backup.